apigee/api-platform-samples/sample-mobile-app/README.md

 This sample provides:

 * Scripts that set up an API backend in your account on UserGrid
-* A JQuery Mobile app, based on PhoneGap, that calls the API backend.
+* A JQuery Mobile app, based on PhoneGap, that calls the API backend
 * Scripts that set up an API proxy the runs as a facade for your API backend

-Prerequisites
+# Prerequisites

 <!-- Get versions, links, and stuff -->